EAST COUNTY SHRED

 • The season consists of 4 races throughout Northern California (from Monterey to Lake County, over East to Stanislas National Forest and back up to Sacramento) , plus a championship race held in May.

-• During the 2023/2024 season, races were held at:
+• In previous seasons, races were held at:

 • Fort Ord (Monterey area)